 We can look to examples like the growing number of classrooms in libraries, data science and scholarship programs, innovation labs that give students the opportunity to get their hands on new state-of-the-art technologies or the Carpentries curricula.
 All are projects which open up higher education culture to the introduction of technology.

-So what of Cornell’s decision not to include a library or librarians in their plans?
+So what of Cornell’s decision not to include a library in their plans?

 One response is that what can be done online should be.
 The COVID-19 pandemic has accelerated trends in investments toward digital resources and services.
 Everything shoulder to shoulder has been turned upside down.
 Libraries can provide a laser focus on the student and faculty experience online, yes.
 With the absence of in-person services, libraries are offering webinars, real-time chat, webcam appointments, support for Open Educational Resources (OER), even virtual study halls.
 Clearly, though, there is more.